Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Martingale tail inequalities : Proof of Lemma

-Note that the second inequality is due to Jensen's inequality.
-An important consequence of \eqref{eq:M_V_inequality} is that any upper tail bounds we derive for $V^\alpha(t)$ can be translated to upper tail bounds for the process of interest.
-The following lemma, which is the key supporting result for Lemmma \ref{lemma:martingale_exponential_concentration}, establishes some useful properties of $V^\alpha(t)$.
+An important consequence of \eqref{eq:M_V_inequality} is that any upper tail bounds we derive for $V^\alpha_\delta(t)$ can be translated to the process of interest.
+The following lemma, which is the key supporting result for Lemma \ref{lemma:main_concentration}, establishes some useful properties of $V^\alpha_\delta(t)$.